Actions and Detail Panel

 An opportunity to be guided through our brand new exhibition Refugees: The Lives of Others, two exhibitions exploring the contribution of German refugee artists to 20th century British art.

 Our Learning Team will show you around the gallery and discuss learning opportunities for your students including:

 Curriculum linked Primary school sessions on Portraiture

-Curriculum linked Secondary school sessions on the First World War, the rise of Nazi Germany and the impact on artists at the time
+Curriculum linked Secondary school sessions the rise of Nazi Germany and the impact on artists at the time

 Free learning resources